 Looking for Emotional IQ

-Employers and patients are looking for doctors who have both strong clinical skills and high emotional intelligence.
+Employers are looking for doctors who have both strong clinical skills and high emotional intelligence that will allow them to work well with colleagues and patients.
 Emotional IQ is the ability to understand your own emotions as well as discern others’ emotions, and then use that information to guide your thoughts and actions.

 Here are some common behavioral interview questions asked in physician interviews: